-The youngest of three daughters, Kathleen Doyle Bates was born in Memphis, Tennessee, to a homemaker and a mechanical engineer on June 28, 1948.
-After getting into acting via a high school play, Kathy went on to major in theatre at Southern Methodist University in Dallas, Texas, receiving a Bachelor of Fine Arts in 1969.
+The youngest of three daughters, Kathleen 'Kathy' Doyle Bates was born in Memphis, Tennessee, to a homemaker and a mechanical engineer on June 28, 1948.
+After getting into acting via a high school play, the future Dolores Claiborne and Titanic star went on to major in theatre at Southern Methodist University in Dallas, Texas, receiving a Bachelor of Fine Arts in 1969.

-The following year the aspiring actress opted to head to the Big Apple to pursue her career.
-Following her feature film debut in 1971, however, she got off to a slow start with more than one casting agent opining she wasn't sufficiently attractive to play the types of roles she wanted.
+In 1970, aspiring actress Kathy opted to head to New York to pursue her career.
+A year later, and Kathy was making her feature film debut in the comedy Taking Off.
+However, the young star encountered difficulties getting her career to take off after several casting agents said she wasn't sufficiently attractive to play the types of roles she wanted.

-Over the next five years she concentrated on stage roles and TV bit parts, including a cameo on an episode of The Love Boat.
+Over the next five years, Kathy concentrated on stage roles and TV bit parts, including a cameo on an episode of The Love Boat.
 In 1980, her Broadway career kicked off, and she went on to originate Stella May in Come Back To The Five And Dime Jimmy Dean, Jimmy Dean, reprising the part for the Robert Altman film version in 1982.
-She was soon known as one of theatre's top actresses, scooping a Tony nomination for her turn as a suicidal daughter in 'Night Mother.
-(She would lose out to Sissy Spacek when it came to casting the film version, however.)

 After finding popularity as Stella May, Kathy was soon known as one of theatre's top actresses, scooping a Tony nomination for her turn in 'night Mother.
 However, in the mid-80s, Kathy's career hit another slow patch.
 For a few years, her main roles were supporting parts on TV, including a brief appearance in the US soap All My Children.